About

 Pyrolysis recovers the carbon black and steel in tyres and converts the rubber to a partially renewable oil.
-The oil can be converted to Biofuel, whilst high-quality recovered Carbon Black (rCB) can be re-used in rubber products including new vehicle tyres.
+The oil can be converted to biofuel, whilst high-quality recovered Carbon Black (rCB) can be re-used in rubber products including new vehicle tyres.
 Tyre pyrolysis is therefore a major contribution to the Circular Economy.
 It both saves energy and GHG emissions are reduced by at least 80% for all products.

-2G BioPOWER selected Scandinavian Enviro Systems (Enviro) as the leading tyre pyrolysis technology.
-Enviro’s recovered Carbon Black (rCB) is already being used in the manufacture of industrial tyres by Hexpol, in Volvo Car components and for pipe seals.
+Recovered Carbon Black (rCB) is already being used in the manufacture of industrial tyres by Hexpol, in Volvo Car components and for pipe seals.

 THE PROCESS